 When it comes to animation styles and approaches, your creativity is the limit.
 You might get your typography moving, add unusual illustrations to the onboarding screens, or make the in-app navigation simpler.
-Pay attention to 3D animation: it will be especially trendy in 2022 as it still has a somewhat unusual look to it.
+Pay attention to the 3D design animation: it totally is among the application UI design trends in 2022 as it still has a somewhat unusual look to it.

 With the rapid adoption of 5G over 2021, designers don’t have to worry about slow internet interrupting the animation, so 2022 is definitely a good time to try out some more complex ideas and unleash your imagination.

-One more UI trend that is taking over 2022 is brutalism.
+Brutalism is among the top UI trends in 2022.
 This style will definitely bring a touch of edginess to your design.
-Black and white color palette, bold typography, lots of photos — these are the main characteristics of the brutalist UI design that takes its inspiration from the 1950s architectural style.
+The black and white color palette, bold typography, and lots of photos — these are the main characteristics of the brutalist UI design that takes its inspiration from the 1950s architectural style.

-We will repeat again: minimalistic and standardized design is not as interesting for the uses anymore.
+We will repeat again: minimalistic and standardized design is not as interesting for the users anymore and isn’t among the mobile app UI design trends.
 Sure, if you are redesigning a banking app, you might go for a simpler interface to make sure that the audience of all ages will easily achieve any task there.
 When it comes to standing out and attracting new users, you might need to go the extra mile.

 As an option, you can play around with your fonts.
 Unusual fonts give your design a refreshing look and drag the user’s attention right away.
 You can feel free to combine different fonts, add the one you were too afraid to use because “it’s too way-out”, and get that big and bold typography in your design.
 Just remember to keep it readable and responsive.

-Let’s now talk about 2022 UX trends.
+Let’s now talk about 2022 mobile app UX design trends.
 Microinteractions are definitely “the” trend for this year.
 It’s fair to say even more — this practice is becoming a must-have for any digital design rather than an innovation.